 A few final observations:

-• You can parallelize the work on your stream, if you use the parallel() method of the streaming API.
-But be warned, that like with every parallelization, there can be cases, where you actually might lose performance.
+method of the streaming API.
+But be warned, that like with every parallelization, there can be cases, where you actually might lose performance. - The order of invoking the stream methods is important:

-• On small datasets (in my benchmarks, I worked with roughly 1000 items), the traditional approach with the for-loop, is much faster, than working with streams.
+is faster on an sequentially executed stream, but equal to slower on a parallel executed stream - On small datasets (in my benchmarks, I worked with roughly 1000 items), the traditional approach with the for-loop, is much faster, than working with streams.
 I don’t know, how much that changes on larger datasets and/or more complex items.